-You would think the endless lockdowns and the shorter days of winter would mean silly sausages like me would have more time for reading, writing, editing, and generally sitting in the dark mulling over the beautiful words of my favourite authors as well as investing some much needed time in my own work.
+You would think the endless lockdowns and the shorter days of winter would mean silly sausages like me would have more time for reading, writing, editing, and sitting in the dark mulling over the beautiful words of my favourite authors, as well as investing some much needed time in my own work.

-But you'd be wrong, dear reader.
+You'd be wrong, dear reader.

 So it got me thinking, if I'm struggling this much to read, then surely it'll be even more challenging to write, especially under the myth that, to be a "successful author" (answers on a postcard for that one), then one should endeavour to write every day.

 On the face of it, this makes sense.
 If you want writing to be your profession, then it's a job you should do each day in which you should want to improve your skills as much as possible.
 In that case, you need to practice regularly, practically pouring the same hours and rigour into writing as you would learning to play an instrument, or to code, or weld.
 The more you do it, the better you get.
 It all stands to reason.

 At least that's the theory.
 Wanna be a writer?
 Write every day.
 Actual writing.
 Tap-tap-tap.

 "But JP, you un-sheered sheep of woolly inspiration," I hear you say, "If you can't even bloody read every day, what chance has anyone got of writing every day?
 Especially in the middle of this horrific, global septic tank of despair we all find ourselves swimming in?
 Surely trying to churn out words ad nauseum is a sure-fire route to burnout, dejection, and failure, you daft little Irish man."

 And to that, I'd say, "You could have made the same point without bringing Ireland into this, you prickly git."